Metra: Ridership

 Ridership has been slowly declining on all but one line since 2014, as seen below.
 The figures post-2020 have been drastically affected by the ongoing COVID-19 pandemic.
-Though monthly reports from 2022 show heavy improvement over 2021 figures, they are still dramatically below pre-pandemic levels.
+Though monthly reports from 2024 show heavy improvement over 2021 figures, they are still below pre-pandemic levels.
+Peak-direction ridership is at only 56% of pre-pandemic ridership, while other types of weekday travel are between 80% and 95% recovery rates.
+Systemwide, Saturday and Sunday ridership has fully recovered to pre-pandemic numbers.